thosib/NicheMRF/README.md

 ## Results

 **Cluster quality.** Each niche's mean signaling vector was compared against 1,000 same-sized random subsamples of the dataset.
 P-values were computed from a beta distribution fit to the random correlations.
-All extracted niches were statistically significant at p < 0.002.
+Almost all extracted niches were statistically significant at p < 0.002.

 **Cell type spread.** Cell types were distributed across niches rather than concentrated within them, consistent with niches being organized by signaling context rather than cell identity.